Titanium Grade 2 – Titanium Alloys| Austral Wright Metals

 At room temperature grade 2 is an alpha alloy.
 It transforms to beta phase at 913 ±15°C, and the alpha phase returns on cooling 890 ±15°C.

 Titanium is reactive, with a very high affinity for oxygen, which forms a skin of very stable and highly adherent oxide.
 The skin gives excellent corrosion resistance, despite the reactivity of the metal.
 The oxide layer forms spontaneously and rapidly on exposure to the atmosphere.
 However, when new parent metal is exposed to anhydrous conditions or in the absence of air, rapid corrosion may occur.
 Care should also be taken if titanium is to operate in contact with hydrogen, as hydrogen embrittlement from hydride formation can increase strength, with loss of ductility.

-Austral Wright Metals can supply this alloy as plate, sheet and strip, rod and bar, seamless and welded pipe, weld fittings, seamless and welded tube, forging billet and forgings.
+Austral Wright Metals can supply this commercially pure titanium alloy as plate, sheet and strip, rod and bar, seamless and welded pipe, weld fittings, seamless and welded tube, forging billet and forgings.
 It is widely used as tube in condensers and heat exchangers.

 AS1210 & ASME Boiler & Pressure Vessel Code pre-qualify titanium 2 for use in pressure vessels up to 300°C. AS4041 Pressure Piping qualifies the alloy to 325°C.

-Titanium has excellent resistance to general corrosion, with low or negligible loss rates in many media.
+Titanium grade 2 has excellent resistance to general corrosion, with low or negligible loss rates in many media.
 See Austral Wright Metals data sheet “Corrosion of Titanium and alloys” for more detail.
-The table at the end of this data sheet illustrates the excellent erosion corrosion performance of grade 2 in sea water.
+The table at the end of this data sheet illustrates the excellent erosion-corrosion performance of grade 2 in seawater.